What Is The ECS?

 The Electrical Labourer ECS card is for people working in the electrical industry in a supportive role, such as one with a job role of assisting electricians and other qualified staff with the installation of cables and other unskilled work, under supervision.
 They are to assist but not carry out any craft work that an electrician carries out.
 A labourer has a specific job role within the JIB grading structure.

 In some situations, this card may be issued if you cannot meet the qualification requirements of other cards such as Installation Electrician.
-If you hold a Labourer card, you can upgrade to an ECS gold card once you have gained further qualifications.
+If you hold an ECS Labourer card, you can upgrade to an ECS gold card once you have gained further qualifications.

 The Eligibility & Requirements Of The ECS Labourer Card

-Route One – Do You Already Have a JIB-approved Electrical Theory Qualification?
+Route One – You Already Have a JIB-approved Electrical Theory Qualification

 - You will also need to pass the ECS Health, Safety & Environmental Assessment